Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-I mean, a side for the audience here. so, there's a kind of a clinical dilemma, there, that I'm working through in my mind.
-Which is, it would be very, very easy to go into, go deeper into this experience about, you know, the syringe and the meanings and everything connected to that.
-Right.
-And it would likely be rich and, you know, a constructive area to work.
+An aside for the audience here.
+So, there's a kind of clinical dilemma that I'm working through in my mind, which is—it would be very, very easy to go into this experience about the syringe and the feelings and meanings connected to that.
+And it would likely be very rich and a constructive area to work.
 But the transference takes precedence.
-And this is on the heels of yet a dream that, you know, that he recognizes is about me.
+And this is on the heels of a dream that he recognizes is about me.
 This is followed by the syringe.

 Puder: